 Frequently Fearful Flyer

-It’s possible to hire me to help you with this but if you’re willing to put in just a bit of earnestness I can probably fix it for you with this blog post.
+It’s possible to hire me to help you with this.
+But if you’re willing to put in just a bit of earnestness I can probably fix it for you with this blog post.
 It’s just a matter of how dedicated you’ll be without the sort of deeper explanation I can give over time, through sessions.
 But either way I guarantee it can be done.

 It’s important for us to remember that ‘fears’ are useful things in life.
-It’s what keeps all animals from toppling off cliffs or getting eaten by predators etc. etc. But as useful as they are, you don’t want a life filled with them.
-Yes, they truly are valuable, meaningful and essential experiences and yes, used properly fears can wisely guide us through difficult times.
-But employed unconsciously those same useful tools can be used to undermine us, as this fear does, every time you try to get on a plane.
+It’s what keeps all animals from toppling off cliffs, or from getting eaten by predators etc. etc. But as useful as they are, we don’t want a life filled with them.
+Used properly, fears can often wisely guide us through difficult times.
+But employed unconsciously, those same useful tools can be used to undermine us, as this fear does, every time you try to get on a plane.

 Even the simple observation of the thought will have a powerfully positive affect.
 Because if you’re observing your thinking you’re not being your thinking.
 An ego doesn’t notice itself.
-It’s running along reading itself a story unaware there is a reader.
-But if you’re watching that process, then you have created a separation between the larger You and your ego.
-One is watching the other.
-And that alone will steal much of the power from the ego’s story.
-Because as you observe it, that act of observation takes psychological energy away from the ego’s story.
+It’s running along reading itself a story, unaware there is a reader.
+But if you’re watching that process, then you have created a separation between the real you, and your shadow, your ego.

 Believe you can be free of this fear because you can.
 Others have gone before you and proven it.
 Change your narrative, change your life.
 It’s time to take flight.
+Enjoy.